bump-sh/docs/src/_guides/arazzo/specification/v1.0/understanding-structure/steps-inputs-outputs.md

 ```

-## Using Outputs in Subsequent Steps
+## Using outputs in subsequent steps

 Outputs are referenced using the `$steps` runtime expression: